Immunological synapse

-In immunology, an immunological synapse (or immune synapse) is the interface between an antigen-presenting cell or target cell and a lymphocyte such as a T/B cell or Natural Killer cell.
+In immunology, an immunological synapse (or immune synapse) is the interface between an antigen-presenting cell or target cell and a lymphocyte such as a T cell, B cell, or natural killer cell.
 The interface was originally named after the neuronal synapse, with which it shares the main structural pattern.
 An immunological synapse consists of molecules involved in T cell activation, which compose typical patterns—activation clusters.
 Immunological synapses are the subject of much ongoing research.

 Structure and function

 The immune synapse is also known as the supramolecular activation cluster or SMAC.
 This structure is composed of concentric rings each containing segregated clusters of proteins—often referred to as the bull’s-eye model of the immunological synapse: